Are data lakes and/or warehouses the best platforms for integrating structured data into retrieval-augmented generation architectures? Let’s find out.

 Optimizing RAG for structured data with K2view

-While data lakes are effective for static business intelligence use cases, they often fall short for operational applications that require real-time, personalized, and contextually relevant data.
-Their limitations in handling immediate data needs, as well as data governance and security vulnerabilities, make them less suitable for active retrieval-augmented generation.
+While data lakes are effective for static business intelligence use cases, they often fall short for operational applications that require real-time, personalized, and contextually relevant data, such as RAG-based agents.
+Their limitations in handling immediate data needs, as well as data governance and security vulnerabilities, make them less suitable for retrieval-augmented generation.

-As opposed to “macro” data lakes, K2view GenAI Data Fusion supports a “micro” approach that organizes all the relevant enterprise data into 360° views of any business entity (e.g. all the data related to a single customer) – making sure you’re always ready for any question, by anyone, while never exposing compromising sensitive data to the LLM.
+As opposed to “macro” data lakes, K2view GenAI Data Fusion supports a “micro” approach that organizes enterprise data into 360° views of every business entity (e.g. all the data related to a single customer) – making sure you’re always ready for any question, by anyone, while never exposing compromising sensitive data to the LLM.